prohenscoll/Celltype-transcriptomics-CLZ/README.md

 3. Run the scripts in the order specified above.

-*Note: Raw data are in Gene Omnibus under the code GSEXXXX.*
+*Note: Raw data are in Gene Omnibus under the code GSE315204.*

 ---